Straight Outta Compton (film): Box office

 It also set the record for best opening by a film with an African American director, until it was passed by Gray's own The Fate of the Furious in April 2017.
 After a strong first full week showing ($84.7 million), Universal added the film to over 200 additional theaters.
 The film grossed $26.4 million in its second weekend and again finished first at the box office, ahead of the week's new releases Sinister 2, Hitman: Agent 47, and American Ultra.

-On August 27, 2015, Straight Outta Compton became the highest grossing musical biopic of all-time in the United States with $120.9 million, passing the 2005 Johnny Cash biopic Walk the Line's $119.5 million total (it was then passed itself on December 1, 2018, by Bohemian Rhapsody's $162 million).
+On August 27, 2015, Straight Outta Compton became the highest grossing musical biopic of all time in the United States with $120.9 million, passing the 2005 Johnny Cash biopic Walk the Line's $119.5 million total (it was then passed itself on December 1, 2018, by Bohemian Rhapsody's $162 million).
 The film grossed $13.1 million in its third weekend and, once again, finished first at the box office ahead of the week's new releases War Room, No Escape and We Are Your Friends.

 On September 18, 2015, the film's domestic gross crossed $157.5 million, surpassing Keenen Ivory Wayans' Scary Movie ($157 million) to become the all-time highest domestic grossing film from a black director in the United States.
 This record was surpassed by Gray's own The Fate of the Furious in April 2017.
-By September 21, 2015, the film had grossed $188 million worldwide to become the all-time highest grossing music biopic, surpassing Walk the Line's $186.4 million worldwide gross, again, past itself by Bohemian Rhapsody in November 2018.
+By September 21, 2015, the film had grossed $188 million worldwide to become the all-time highest grossing music biopic, surpassing Walk the Line's $186.4 million worldwide gross, again, passed itself by Bohemian Rhapsody in November 2018.